Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/redis-rate-limiting.md

     ```
 1. Check if the status of all the Pods that are `READY` is `Running` using the command `kubectl get pods -n kong`.

-1. Send requests to this Service does not reliably decrement the remaining counter.
+1. Sending requests to this Service does not reliably decrement the remaining counter.

     ```bash
     for i in `seq 10`; do curl -sv -H 'Host:kong.example' $PROXY_IP/echo 2>&1 | grep "X-RateLimit-Remaining-Minute"; done